 Introduction

 Use jury awards if you would like a jury (a panel of employees) to select award winner(s).
-A Jury Panel consists of a group of leaders or employees responsible for shortlisting the most deserving candidates for an award.
+A Jury Panel consists of leaders or employees responsible for shortlisting the most deserving candidates for an award.

 How does it work?